kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 statefulset "web" scaled
 ```

+Examine the output of the `kubectl get` command in the first terminal, and wait
-Wait for the three additional Pods to transition to Running and Ready.
+for the three additional Pods to transition to Running and Ready.

 ```shell
 $kubectl get pods -w -l app=nginx